Your Square Document Request Guide

-The types of documents that apply to your Square Secure profile can vary depending on the type of business you run.
-While Square cannot individually review each document uploaded to every profile, the guide below will walk you through the documents we’ll be looking for should a payment dispute show up on your account.
+The types of documents that apply to your Square account can vary depending on the type of business you run.
+The guide below will walk you through the documents we’ll be looking for should a payment dispute show up on your account.

 Sample Contract Forms

 Not all businesses use contracts for customer transactions.
-If this is the case for you, make sure you upload receipts and/or invoices to your Square Secure profile.
+If this is the case for you, make sure you upload receipts and/or invoices.

 An invoice is a written document that includes a description of goods/services and the payment amount.
 As with contracts, Square provides a tool to assist you with creating custom invoices for your business.
 Please be as specific and detailed as possible when filling out invoices.
 The more details we have regarding a purchase, the better equipped we are to assist you if a dispute occurs.